James Macaulay (Canadian physician): Career in the Canadas

 In 1796, Macaulay again accompanied Simcoe to the new provincial capital, York.
 Macaulay acquired several large parcels of land there due to his military service, and helped by his close friendship with the Lieutenant-Governor.
 In 1800, Macaulay was appointed Justice of the Peace and served on the commission to oversee improvements to Yonge Street.
 In 1803, along with Judge Henry Allcock, Rev. George Okill Stuart and others, he was on the committee to build an Anglican church.
 That same year (1803), Macaulay was appointed Chief Medical Officer in both Upper and Lower Canada, and Surgeon-General to the British Forces in the Canadas.
 From 1805, this required him to live in Quebec City, though his family remained in York.
 In 1808, he lost the post to William Somerville, the Deputy Inspector of Hospitals on the staff of Sir James Henry Craig, Governor-General of the Canadas.
 He was refused the position of Deputy Inspector of Hospitals and instead in 1810 was appointed a medical examiner in Lower Canada.
 When Somerville returned to England in 1811, he was again appointed Chief Medical Officer.

 During the War of 1812, he helped to plan and establish military hospitals in both the Canadas.
-In 1813, he served with Lieutenant-General Sir George Prévost at the attack on Sackets Harbor, New York, and, following his appointment that July as Deputy Inspector of Hospitals, was with Major-General Francis de Rottenburg on the Niagara Peninsula.
+In 1813, he served with Lieutenant-General Sir George Prevost at the attack on Sackets Harbor, New York, and, following his appointment that July as Deputy Inspector of Hospitals, was with Major-General Francis de Rottenburg on the Niagara Peninsula.
 He was still serving there at the end of the war and subsequently was stationed at Kingston until placed on half pay in 1817.